Let me run a few words by you:

 I have been collecting art materials for over 10 years now, and since I work on art daily, I have a dedicated room (home studio) where my stuff lives.
 You don’t have to be that fancy.
 Some plastic containers or craft jars are plenty to get you going.
 I do suggest having some sort of place to store your mixed media items, since if you’re not careful they’ll take over the whole house.

 Now that you have some supplies you may be wondering how to attach them to your art surface.
 Don’t worry, I’ve got you covered!
 Head on over to this post for all the info you’ll need on the right glues for the right materials.

-Also, if you’re interested in my art process for a mixed media painting step by step, check out this post.
-(Link Coming July 23).
+Also, if you’re interested in my art process for a mixed media painting step by step, check out my Mixed Media Art Tutorial.

 That’s it for mixed media art materials!
 I hope you got some great ideas for things you can use (maybe some that are just lying around your house!)